telerik/xamarin-forms-docs/controls/datagrid/columns/columns-cell-templates.md

 This article describes how to set the content and edit templates to the DataGrid column using the **CellContentTemplate** and **CellEditTemplate** properties.

 * **CellContentTemplate** (DataTemplate): Defines the appearance of each cell assosiated with the concrete column.
 CellContenTemplate gives you the opportunity to wrap the text inside each datagrid column.
 You can add a Label as a content of the Text, Template Column and wrap its text using the Label's **LineBreakMode** property.
-* **CellEditTemplate** (DataTemplate): Defines the editor assosiated with the concrete column.
+* **CellEditTemplate** (DataTemplate): Defines the editor associated with the concrete column.
 The CellEditTemplate is displayed when the cell is in edit mode.

 >important **CellContentTemplate** and **CellEditTemplate** properties are part of the DataGrid features from R2 2020 Official Release.
-More details on this feature check the [Cell Templates]({%slug datagrid-cell-templates%})article.
+More details on this feature check the [Cell Templates]({%slug datagrid-cell-templates%}) article.

 ## Cell Content Template Example